grongierisc/formation-template/README.md

 ![OperationTest](misc/img/OperationTest.png)

 > Showing the visual trace will enable us to see what happened between the processes, services and operations. here, we can see the message being sent to the operation by the process, and the operation sending back a response (that is just an empty string).

+## Busines Processes